Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Background and Related Work

 \subsection{Interplanetary File System (IPFS)}

-IPFS is a distributed peer-to-peer (P2P) file system that the addresses limitations of the traditional centralized internet system, providing a technical solution for the secure and rapid transmission of distributed data.
-IPFS employs a hash-based file system (HFS) for file storage and is linked to blockchain technology to ensure file uniqueness and enhance the security of distributed data storage.
+IPFS is a distributed peer-to-peer (P2P) file system that addresses limitations of the traditional centralized internet system, thereby providing a technical solution for secure and rapid transmission of distributed data.
+IPFS usually employs a hash-based file system (HFS) for file storage and connects with the blockchain technology to ensure file uniqueness and enhance the security of distributed data storage \cite{nyaletey2019blockipfs, naz2019secure}.

-IPFS can be utilized for a variety of purposes, with the most common uses file sharing and distributed web hosting.
-Through IPFS, files can be shared using the distributed technology of blockchain eliminating the need to locate the original file.
-Additionally, IPFS can be used to host websites in a distributed manner akin to a content delivery network (CDN).
-These technical solutions are anticipated to play a major role in enhancing the security and safety of the internet.
+IPFS can be utilized for a variety of purposes, the most common being file sharing and distributed web hosting.
+The reason for this is that IPFS allows files to be shared using the distributed technology of the blockchain without needing to locate the original files.
+Additionally, IPFS can also host websites in a distributed manner similar to a content delivery network (CDN), utilizing its distributed technology.
+These innovative solutions hold significant potential to enhance the security and safety of the internet.